ajdruff/mod-wp/README.md

 To reset the admin password for the admin user configured during the initiall installation:

-Edit the site-config.php file and under the *Advanced-Selective Install* section, set the following values to false:
+Edit the config-site.json file and under the *Advanced-Selective Install* section, set the following values to false:

 * wpDownload
 * wpConfig